 Christmas is an excellent time to visit Disneyland Paris and Walt Disney Studios Park for a flurry of additional seasonal entertainment, and for the beautiful decorations all around the park.
 Plus, you cannot beat the feel of the City of Paris during the holiday months.

-This redevelopment of Walt Disney Studios Park will roll out in phases between this year and the 2024 Paris Summer Olympics.
-The first component to open will be Avengers Campus, which debuts in Summer 2022.
+This redevelopment of Walt Disney Studios Park will roll out in phases leading up to the 2024 Paris Summer Olympics.
+The first component to open was Avengers Campus, which debuted last summer.
 The Kingdom of Arendelle is up next after that, and is likely to open in 2024.
-(Due to the prolonged closure, it’s unclear whether Star Wars: Galaxy’s Edge will still be built as part of the Walt Disney Studios Park expansion.)
+(It’s unclear whether Star Wars: Galaxy’s Edge will still be built as part of the Walt Disney Studios Park expansion, but our guess is that it will not.)

 The bulk of the expansion will culminate ahead of the Paris 2024 Summer Olympics, making Spring 2024 will probably be the “best” time to go.
 All of this expansion will be finished and you’ll beat the Olympics crowds.
-However, most of you reading this today aren’t planning for a trip 5-6 years in the future.
-You’re more wondering whether you should visit France this year or in the next couple of years.
+However, most of you reading this today aren’t planning for a trip a couple of years in the future.
+You’re more wondering whether you should visit France this year or not.
 In which case, it doesn’t really make much of a difference.

 Of course, there’s a lot to France beyond Disneyland Paris and you should also plan your travel dates around when it’s best to visit other spots on your itinerary.
 The city of Paris is our second-favorite city in the world, and we highly recommend spending at least several days there.